Theoretical Foundations of Ordinal Multidimensional Scaling, Including Internal and External Unfolding: Introduction

 In \secref{external}, we consider ordinal external unfolding.
 In \secref{mds}, we consider ordinal multidimensional scaling in a setting where all triadic comparisons are available.
 We outline the reasoning of \citet{shepard1966metric} and contrast that with a different approach based on recent work by \citet{klein} and by ourselves \cite{arias2017some}.
 In \secref{internal}, we consider ordinal internal unfolding.
+Each of these sections is structured as follows: We start by defining the problem in its commonly encountered discrete form; we then define, as \citet{shepard1966metric} did, a setting in the continuum that can be realistically seen as the limit of the discrete setting; and finally, we come back to the discrete setting where, by leveraging the insights gained from studying the problem in its continuum form, we establish a uniqueness result in the large-problem limit \`a la \citet{klein}.
 We close the paper with a brief discussion in \secref{discussion}.

+We focus throughout on the {\em point model} in which the individuals are to be embedded as points \cite{coombs1950psychological}.
+Note that we do not consider the sort of item response models featured in \cite{reckase2009multidimensional}, which have evolved from the ranking models that originated from early work of \citet{thurstone1927law}, \citet{bradley1952rank}, and others.

 The theory that we develop for external and internal unfolding is some of the only theory that we are aware of for these problems.
-We consider both the point model --- in which the individuals are to be embedded as points \cite{coombs1950psychological} --- and the vector model --- where the individuals are to be represented by vectors instead \cite{bennett1956determination, tucker1960intra}.
-While internal unfolding is known to be difficult in practice as discussed, e.g., in \cite{busing2005avoiding} and in \cite[Ch 14, 15]{borg2005modern}, our theory shows that at least the problem is well-posed.
-However, theoretical study does not provide any insight on methodology.
+While internal unfolding is known to be difficult in practice as discussed, e.g., in \cite{busing2005avoiding, borg2005modern}, our theory establishes the problem as well-posed under mild conditions --- even as it does not provide the practitioner with any insight on how to numerically solve the problem.

-We do not consider the sort of item response models featured in \cite{RECKASE2006607,reckase2009multidimensional}, which have evolved from the ranking models that originated from early work of \citet{thurstone1927law}, \citet{bradley1952rank}, and others.